 - Losing key customers/HCPs

 Integration activities often take up too much attention and drag on too long.
-However, if proper attention is given both pre- and post-transaction, the acquisition can produce the desired results.
-For pharmaceutical companies, this means a robust pipeline of innovative, clinically differentiated product that will deliver the desired stakeholder value.
+However, if proper attention is given both pre- and post-transaction, the merger and acquisition can produce the desired results.
+For pharmaceutical companies, this means a robust pipeline of innovative, clinically differentiated products that will deliver the desired stakeholder value.